jlibovicky/jlibovicky.github.io/_posts/2019-06-19-MT-Weekly-Improved-Zero-shot-NMT.md

 train to translate from English to German, and from French to Czech.
 If everything goes well, the model will develop a shared representation for English and French and use it to decode either Czech or German.
-The model should be able to translate also from French to German and from English to Czech.
+The model should also be able to translate from French to German and from English to Czech.
 (Yes, it’s fascinating to see something like this work.)

 ![scheme](/assets/MT-Weekly-7/scheme.svg)

-Back in 2016, soon after it became clear that neural machine translation works better than statistical models, I believe most of the researches thought some kind of zero-shot translation was possible and knew how they would design their experiments if they had the resources.
+Back in 2016, soon after it became clear that neural machine translation works better than statistical models, I believe most of the researches thought that some kind of zero-shot translation was possible and knew how they would design their experiments if they had the resources.
 However, there were only a few places with sufficient resources to conduct the experiments.
 If I recall correctly, at that time our department only had two GPUs (compared to over one hundred right now).
 Result of the experiments in the 2016 paper posed no real surprise for the community.
 The translation quality of the zero-shot systems was never better than using English as a pivot language and was too low for any practical use.
 They showed that zero-shot translation was somehow possible but certainly did not make a breakthrough.
 Nevertheless, Google did a very good PR job and newspapers happily reported that artificial intelligence created its own language.

 Now, two and half years later, outside the media spotlight, researches from Facebook AI, New York University and The University of Hong Kong, published a